stylify/web/content/blog/styling-react-app-stylify-vs-styled-components.md

 `;
 ```

-In Stylify it looks a bit different
+In Stylify CSS it looks a bit different
 ```jsx
 /*
 stylify-keyframes